coderifous/jquery-localize/CONTRIBUTING.md

 # Contributing

 ## Important notes
 Please don't edit files in the `dist` subdirectory as they are generated via Grunt.
 You'll find source code in the `src` subdirectory!
+This plugin is written in [CoffeeScript](http://jashkenas.github.com/coffee-script/)

 ### Code style
 Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**